Stryker.NET uses custom classes to keep track of folders and files. These classes are based on the composite pattern.

 For this purpose the Interface IProjectComponent is used.

 This enables code to ask for an

-IFileLeaf so It can access the elements that do not depend on the language, that being the syntaxtrees.
+IFileLeaf so It can access the elements that do not depend on the language, that being all except the syntaxtrees.

 IFileLeaf<T> is needed to have languageagnostic notation for the syntaxtrees.

 Not al code is created equaly, and not all parts of stryker need write access to the ProjectComponents.
 This is why a IReadOnyProjectcomponent was created.

 When expanding into F# we found the implementation lacking and expanded upon it.